Feature · property income statement

 The problem

-Generic dashboards often show totals without enough proof, warnings, or accounting consistency.
+Generic dashboards often show totals without proof, category consistency, or missing-data warnings.

 The system